ColinFay/colinfay.github.io/_posts/2020-05-07-node-r-package.md

 }
 ```

 And here it is\!

-With some extra package infrastructure, we’ve got
+And with some extra package infrastructure, we’ve got everything we need
-everything we need :)
+:)

 ### Step 5, try on our machine

-Let’s run the build package on our machine:
+Let’s run the built package on our machine:

 ``` r
 # To do once